voronianski/jquery.avgrund.js/README.md

 Tested with jQuery versions 1.4+

-File size is ~1Kb when minified.
+File size of minified version is ~1Kb.

 ## Usage